Step Inside: MSG – Home of the Knicks & Rangers

 Website https://msg.com/

-One of the world’s most famous arenas.
-Madison Square Garden is located in the heart of Midtown Manhattan at 7th and 8th Avenue between 31st and 33rd Street.
+One of the world’s most famous arenas, Madison Square Garden is located in the heart of Midtown Manhattan at 7th and 8th Avenue between 31st and 33rd Street.
 The stately venue occupies an entire block of real estate and sits conveniently on top of Pennsylvania Station, near other NYC landmarks like the Empire State and Chrysler buildings.
 The facility is best known as the official home of the NBA Knicks and NHL® Rangers, and fans had the opportunity to see both teams win a championship game on their own dedicated home court.

 The multi-use court converts to accommodate many other sporting and entertainment events apart from basketball and hockey home games over the years, including world-class boxing, WWE wrestling, ice skating competitions, professional bull riding tournaments, live concerts, musical theater, circus acts, and many more.
 With a calendar booked nearly 300 days out of the year, it’s no wonder that Madison Square Garden serves as a top destination in the New York metropolitan for tourists and locals alike.